sebastian-power/reddam_maintenance/ux_timeline.md

 1. Go to address of site, get instantly redirected to Log In page, unless have cookies, then be kept at homepage (which is step 4)
 2. No account, so click on Sign Up link
 3. Enter name, email, and password + make sign up request
-4. Brings to admin dashboard (Like kanban board (pending, not started, in progress, done) and can sort by a bunch of fields) (will have to update tasks table in db), tab to manage users
+4. Brings to admin dashboard (Like kanban board (pending, not started, in progress, done) and can sort by a bunch of fields) (will have to update tasks table in db), tab to manage users, colour coded lightly (high or low opacity, whichever is the more transparent one)
 5. If click on task in pending, can assign it and change stuff
 6. Setting for how long until tasks auto delete and can manually delete
 # Workers